d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 ### Training and Evaluating the Model

-Now we can train the model.
+Now we can train the textCNN model for sentiment analysis.

 ```{.python .input}
 lr, num_epochs = 0.001, 5